SALES: 1-844-255-7932 | SUPPORT: 1-800-586-3784

 • Train employees about energy control procedures

-Machine guarding helps protect machine operators and employees in the vicinity from potential hazards, which include rotating parts, flying chips, and sparks.
-In 2014, 2,204 serious machine guarding incidents were reported.
+Machine guarding helps protect machine operators and employees in the vicinity from potential hazards, which include rotating parts, flying chips and sparks.
+Last year, 1,635 serious machine guarding incidents were cited.

 More information on the OSHA's Machine Guarding regulations is available here.
 If you or your employees need Machine Guarding training, you can receive an official OSHA Machine Guarding Certificate through this class.